 Car Accident Attorney in Schuylkill County

 Sometimes all the best and safest driving practices are not enough to prevent a car accident caused by a negligent, reckless, or intoxicated driver.
 If you are ever hurt in a collision that was not your fault, The Law Offices of Anthony Urban, P.C. and our Schuylkill County personal injury lawyers can be of assistance.
 We answer calls 24/7 and schedule appointments on weekends and evenings when convenient for our clients.
-Learn more about your legal options and chance to pursue fair compensation by contacting us today to set up a free case evaluation.
+Learn more about your legal options and chance to pursue fair compensation by contacting us today to set up a case evaluation.